According to the US Energy Information Administration, 87 percent of

 Tips to try before calling a professional

-If you are still having problems, you should call a professional.
-You may need to have your AC replaced.
+may need to have your AC replaced.
 It is possible that it just needs service or maintenance.
 Call Harrell Home Services for fast and professional service.

 (813) 413-5550